 And it is a sight to behold!
 There are more than 100 parade entries each year.
 Participants march down the street carrying flags, lanterns and drums.
 Beautiful, colorful floats delight the crowds.
 You’ll see dragon dancers, stilt walkers, acrobats, costumed marchers, martial arts displays and much more.
 Lots of firecrackers will be going off to ward off evil spirits.
 The Grand Finale is a huge dragon all lit up and over 200 feet long, carried by 100 dragon dancers.

-This year, Chinese New Year falls on February 1, 2022, and that is the first day of the Year of the Tiger.
-The Year of the Tiger Live Parade will be held on February 19, 2022.
-It begins at 5:15 pm and lasts approximately two and a half hours.
+This year, Chinese New Year falls on February 10, 2024, and that is the first day of the Year of the Dragon.
+The Year of the Dragon Live Parade will be held on February 24, 2024.

 Flower Market Fair